-Institute of Neurosciences of the Italian National Research Council (IN-CNR).
-My main interest is the application of computer-based modeling techniques, such as molecular dynamics and statistical learning, to the modeling of protein-protein and protein-drug interactions (see e.g. videos here and here).
-My research background includes statistical learning, software and hardware engineering, and high-performance architectures for biomedical research.
+I am a research scientist at the Institute of Biophysics of the Italian National Research Council (CNR).
+My main interest is the application of computational models to the solution of open problems in biology and medicine, such as protein-protein and protein-drug interactions.
+Molecular dynamics and statistical learning are among the methods used: see e.g. publications here and videos here and here.
+My background includes statistical learning, software and hardware engineering, and high-performance biocomputing architectures.

 Between 2008 and 2011 I have been a post-doctoral research assistant in the Computational Biophysics Group at the University Pompeu Fabra of Barcelona (GRIB-IMIM-UPF), where I modeled protein-protein and protein-drug interactions through large-scale all-atom simulations, enabled by accelerated (GPUs) and distributed computing architectures (BOINC and GPUGRID.net).
 In 2009 I was awarded a 3-year Beatriu de Pinós grant from the Generalitat de Catalunya for the study of unstructured proteins' interactions.
 Before 2008 I was with the Laboratory for Biomedical Informatics "Mario Stefanelli" of the University of Pavia, where I conducted research on data mining for telemedicine and adaptive human-computer interaction, including wearable sensors (e.g. MyHeart) and speech (e.g. AdaRTE, Homey).

 I have a degree in Physics (University of Pisa, 2001) and a PhD in Bioengineering and Bioinformatics (University of Pavia, 2005).

 - E-mail: first name dot last name at gmail.com

 - The institutional home page at the Institute of Neuroscience website.

 - Other pages are at GPUGRID.net and at the multiscalelab website.